mstaudt/Steganofy/README.md

 ![Logo](app/src/main/res/mipmap-hdpi/launcher.png)
 [![Get on Google Play](doc/google-play/google-play-badge.png)](https://play.google.com/store/apps/details?id=com.braffdev.steganofy)

+## DEPRECATED: this project is inactive and will be deleted in the future.

 A simple, fast and open source image steganography app for Android.

 <br/>